 The return on total assets compares the earnings of a business to the total assets invested in it.
-The measure is intended to discern whether management can effectively utilize assets to generate a reasonable return for a business, not including the effects of taxation or financing issues.
+The measure indicates whether management can effectively utilize assets to generate a reasonable return for a business, not including the effects of taxation or financing issues.

 The calculation of the return on total assets is earnings before interest and taxes (EBIT), divided by the total assets figure listed on the balance sheet.
 The EBIT figure is used instead of net profits in order to focus attention on operating earnings.
 The formula is:

 Earnings before interest and taxes ÷ Total assets = Return on total assets

 For example, ABC International reports net profits of $100,000.
 This figure includes interest expense of $12,000 and income taxes of $28,000.
 When these two expenses are added back, the EBIT of the company is $140,000.
 The total assets figure for the company is $4,000,000.
 Therefore, the return on total assets is:

 $140,000 EBIT ÷ $4,000,000 Total assets = 3.5% Return on total assets

 The total assets figure is inclusive of contra accounts, which means that accumulated depreciation and the allowance for doubtful accounts are subtracted from the gross amount of assets on the balance sheet.